 2 | PUT YOUR GOALS IN WRITING – How To Write SMART Goals As A Blogger

-The reason the SMART goal method works well for bloggers is because they need goals that are specific and action-oriented.
+The reason the SMART goal method works well for bloggers is that they need goals that are specific and action-oriented.

-Have you ever been setting up pins in Pinterest and you see a title that screams at you, “OPEN ME!”
+Have you ever been setting up pins on Pinterest and you see a title that screams at you, “OPEN ME!”

 Or you are just going to hop into Facebook for a second to tell your friend ‘happy birthday’ and a video pops up from one of your favorite pet subscriptions.
 Before you know it your are listening to fun music and watching kittens dance with one another!

 You look at the clock and it’s time for bed so you can get up tomorrow and do it all over again.